The Lord of the Rings: The Return of the King: Comparison to the source material

 Samwise Gamgee stays in the Shire when Gandalf and Frodo go to Valinor.
 During this time, he makes changes and additions to the Red Book of Westmarch.
 One of these additions, titled "Herb Lore of The Shire", is a section on Pipeweed, the plant Hobbits and other inhabitants of Middle Earth smoke through pipes.
 Sam also adds various poems to the Red Book.
 Shortly after this, he serves seven consecutive seven-year terms as mayor of the Shire, during which he has children with Rosie Cotton.
-These children take the last name "Gardner," after their father's planting of the Mallorn Tree which placed the Party Tree, destroyed during the Scouring.
+These children take the last name "Gardner," after their father's planting of the Mallorn Tree which replaced the Party Tree, destroyed during the Scouring.
 Sam, as a brief Ringbearer, goes to Valinor after Rosie dies.
 Before he departs, he gives the Red Book to Elanor, one of his daughters.

-The books also expands on Aragorn's time as king of Gondor and Arnor post-reuniting, and reveals that Arwen accepts a mortal life, and dies shortly after Aragorn.
+The book also expands on Aragorn's time as king of Gondor and Arnor post-reuniting, and reveals that Arwen accepts a mortal life, and dies shortly after Aragorn.

 Merry and Pippin also return to the Shire but, unlike Sam and Frodo, do not eventually journey to Valinor.
 Merry inherits his father's title, "Master of Buckland," and, despite the perils he and Pippin endured, still retains his adventurous spirit.
-He also reviews many gifts from Eomer and Eowyn, and helps the hobbits learn more about lands beyond the Shire through scholarly articles.
+He also reviews many gifts from Éomer and Éowyn, and helps the hobbits learn more about lands beyond the Shire through scholarly articles.
 He returns to Rivendell multiple times.
 He and Pippin later spend time in Rohan together, before returning to Minas Tirith in their final days.
 They are buried beside Aragorn in the White City.

 Legolas and Gimli make and keep promises in the books to show the other important places to them after the War of the Ring: first, Gimli shows Legolas the caverns of Aglarond, which Legolas is stunned by, then they walk in Fangorn Forest.
 They then journey to Isengard where they bid farewell to the Fellowship before returning to their own lands.
 Gimli founds a Dwarven colony in the Glittering Caves; Legolas brings Silvan Elves south and dwells with them in Ithilien, which prospers.
 They reunite to help with the rebuilding and improving of Minas Tirith.
 After Aragorn's death, Legolas builds a ship and sails for Valinor, bringing Gimli with him.